-- Employer's rights are under siege and Arizona needs to take a strong stand to implement protections that will maintain Arizona's status as a "right-to-work" and "employment-at-will" state. - Preserving a business's ability to implement and enforce its workplace policies and workforce pay/benefits without unnecessary government intrusion or regulation, including out of state efforts to diminish Arizona employers' rights through ballot initiatives.

-- Medical care and administrative reforms that attempt to decrease workers' compensation costs. - Responsible legislative and administrative reforms that ensure the effectiveness of the Arizona unemployment insurance program that reduce business costs.
-State unemployment insurance is paid by the employer and should create a bridge to further employment not an incentive to remain unemployed.

-- Reforms that ease or relieve the burden on business of the Proposition 105 (2018) paid medical leave requirements. - Policies that foster, but not mandate, mentoring and apprenticeship opportunities.
+• • • Arizona's status as a "right-to-work" and "employment-at-will" state. • • • Preserving a business's ability to implement and enforce its workplace policies and workforce pay/benefits without unnecessary government intrusion or regulation, including out of state efforts to diminish Arizona employers' rights through ballot initiatives. • • Preserving a business owner's ability to manage its workplace and workforce without expanded federal intrusion, specifically the rules from DOL, EEOC, NLRB and OSHA put into place without congressional review. • • • Medical care and administrative reforms that attempt to decrease workers' compensation costs. • • Reforms that ease or relieve the burden on business of the Proposition 105 (2018) paid medical leave requirements. • • • Policies that foster, but not mandate, mentoring and apprenticeship opportunities.
+The Allience Opposes